 At Flowr, we’ve got you covered.
 We understand every part of the plant—down to its molecular level—as a result, we’ve simplified the selection process for you.

 ACTIVE Ingredients IN CANNABIS

 Cannabis can be both psychotropic and non-psychoactive.
 Each part of the plant plays an important role in determining what the ultimate effect is.

 Containing 2 main active ingredients, most notably cannabinoids and terpenes, the relationship between these two properties is what differentiates one experience from the other.

 Cannabinoids are responsible for many of the psychotropic effects of cannabis, although not all cannabinoids are psychotropic.
 The most recognized cannabinoids are THC—a psychoactive ingredient and CBD—a non-psychoactive ingredient.
 Understanding the effects of specific cannabinoids will help you in choosing products that are best suited to you.

 Terpenes—aroma and taste molecules—are instrumental to the experience of cannabis.
 The relationship between terpenes and cannabinoids is what differentiates one strain from another.

 Cannabis can be used in a number of different ways, each with its own effects.
 We’re here to help you understand the various ways you can absorb the plant.

 Inhaling cannabis is the most conventional way of absorption.
-Vaporizing means heating the flower to just below combustion temperatures, which reduces combustion by-products.
+Vaporizing means heating the dried cannabis to just below combustion temperatures, which reduces combustion by-products.
 Vaporizing is efficient and popular.